12 Best Character Reference Letter Samples (Written for Friend)

 Make sure you are qualified

-There should be a meaningful relationship or interaction between the referrer and the applicant for a character reference letter to have weight or influence.
+There should be a meaningful relationship or interaction between the referrer and the applicant for the letter to have weight or influence.
 If you are close acquaintances, you will be better positioned to give insight into the applicant’s character.
 A qualification consideration often used by employers is how long you have known the candidate; the longer the friendship or acquaintance, the more qualified the referrer.
-Always consider how much you know about the applicant, how well prepared or positioned you are to answer additional questions from the employer, and if you have the time to create a well-prepared character reference letter.
+Always consider how much you know about the applicant, how well-prepared or positioned you are to answer additional questions from the employer, and if you have the time to create a well-prepared letter.

 Know your audience